PaulBratslavsky/food-app-article-update/1-food-app.md

 @tailwind utilities;
 ```

+If the above was created for you automatically, you can remove all of the other css after the @tailwind directives.

-This will import the CSS and share a Layout component across all pages, using the `_app.js` file inside the **pages directory** since this is where we are importing our CSS.
+We are importing our CSS in the `_app.js` file inside the **pages directory** .
+This will allow us to share our CSS and and Layout component across all pages.

 > You can read more about the `_app.js` handling [here](https://nextjs.org/docs/advanced-features/custom-app)

 1. Open the **pages** folder, select the `_app.js` to see where we are importing our CSS.

-Path: `/frontend/frontend/pages/_app.js`
+Path: `/frontend/pages/_app.js`

 ```javascript
 import "@/styles/globals.css";